-Other Primary Professional Functions:
+Other Primary Professional Functions

-For those with extensive professional duties outside of counseling, present material that answers the following questions:
+For those with extensive professional duties (field supervision, etc.) outside the classroom, present material that answers the following questions:

 - What are your assigned responsibilities?
 Include letter of appointment, job description, etc. - What is your competence in these areas?
 Use examples of innovative programs, descriptions by supervisors of your area of responsibility.
 Describe your activities so that someone outside your field will understand the significance of what you do and your competence in performing those activities.